Chapter 15 Funnel Plots for Categorical Subgroups

-Funnel plots are SPC charts with categorical subgroups, which are often sorted after size to produce funnel shaped control limits.
-Funnel plots are useful for comparing indicator levels from different categories, for example complication rates from different hospitals.
+Funnel plots are SPC charts used for categorical subgroups (Spiegelhalter 2005).
+The subgroups are often ordered by size, producing the characteristic funnel-shaped control limits.
+Funnel plots are useful for comparing indicator levels across categories, for example complication rates between hospitals.

-Figure 16.1 compares the levels of some indicator across six organisational units.
-One unit (E) falls below the lower control limit, indicating that its data may reflect a fundamentally different process compared to the others.
+Figure 15.1 compares the level of an indicator across six organisational units.
+One unit (E) falls below the lower control limit, suggesting that its results may reflect a fundamentally different process compared with the others.

-Because funnel plots do not involve a natural time sequence, data points are not connected by lines, and run analysis is not applicable.
+Because funnel plots do not involve a natural time sequence, the data points are not connected, and run analysis is not applicable.

-To demonstrate the construction of funnel plots we use data on urinary tract infections from the hospital_infections dataset from qicharts2.
+To demonstrate the construction of funnel plots, we use data on urinary tract infections from the hospital_infections dataset included in qicharts2.
+We begin by plotting the data over time using a traditional U chart:

 # get urinary tract infections from hospital infections data